carlos-a-g-h/rque/README.md

 ## API usage and data storage

-API usage and data storage reference is explained in the [help.html](help.html) file, also accessible through a GET to '/help' route
+API usage and data storage reference is explained in the [help.html](help.html) file

+You can also access the help doing a GET to '/help' route while running rQUE

 ## TODO list

+- Basic authentication

-- Authentication
+- Add/delete multiple items

-- Batch add/delete elements of a group